Quick Answer: What Does Home Insurance Cover?

 What is not covered by homeowner’s insurance?

 Typical exclusions in a standard homeowner’s policy include flood damage, earthquake damage, earth movement, sewer or drain backup (unless added by endorsement), normal wear and tear, pest infestations, mold (in most cases), and intentional damage.
 Reviewing the policy’s declarations page and exclusions section carefully before purchasing is essential.
-The NAIC consumer guide provides a comprehensive overview of common exclusions homeowners should anticipate.
+The NAIC consumer guide provides a detailed overview of common exclusions homeowners should anticipate.

 How much liability coverage do I need on my homeowner’s insurance policy?

 Most standard homeowner’s policies include a minimum of $100,000 in liability coverage, but many financial professionals recommend carrying at least $300,000 to $500,000.
-Homeowners with significant assets — such as investment accounts, retirement savings, or additional properties — should consider purchasing a personal umbrella policy that extends liability coverage to $1 million or more.
+Homeowners with significant assets, such as investment accounts, retirement savings, or additional properties, should consider purchasing a personal umbrella policy that extends liability coverage to $1 million or more.
 Carriers like Chubb and Liberty Mutual offer umbrella policies starting at approximately $150 to $300 per year for $1 million in coverage.

 When should I review or update my homeowner’s insurance policy?